michaelnny/rl4llm/README.md

 ```

 > [!TIP]
-> Checking the examples at `rl4llm.envs.explore_env.py` for a comprehensive example of custom environment using custom logits processor with SGLang inference engine.
+> Checking the examples at `rl4llm.envs.sgl_explore_env.py` for example of custom environment using custom logits processor with SGLang inference engine.
+> Checking the examples at `rl4llm.envs.sgl_tool_env.py` for example of custom environment with basic tool-use with SGLang inference engine.

 ## Fast Generation with SGLang

-Launch an efficient inference server to accelerate sample generation.
+Launch an efficient inference server to speedup sample generation.
 You can either run the SGLang engine on the same server, or on separate servers.
 We have a simplified FastAPI server adapted from the original SGLang HTTP server located at `rl4llm.inference.sgl_http_server`, which you can launch with the custom script `rl4llm.inference.launch_sgl_server`.

 > [!NOTE]
 > If running SGLang inference and deepspeed training on the same server with co-hosting mode, make sure use the `--enable-memory-saver`, this requires install the `pip install torch-memory-saver`.